 1 California condor at the Grand Canyon

-In 2009 I visited the North Rim of the Grand Canyon and saw a massive California condor sitting on a rock just 15 feet away.
+When I visited the North Rim of the Grand Canyon, I saw a massive California condor sitting on a rock just 15 feet away.
 The vultures have a 10-foot wing span, the largest of any bird in North America, as well as scary-looking claws.
 You would not want to make one of these beasts angry.

 The good news is that the number of condors is on the rise.
 There were only 23 California condors left in the world in 1982, and that number had grown to 405 at last count, so hopefully as they become more common, other visitors will have the opportunity experience condor sightings of their own.